chomnoue/CarND-Advanced-Lane-Lines/writeup.md

 The described pipeline worked fine on most of the project video, with some wobbly lines in few sections of the video.
 I should try to fine tune the sanity checks and usage of the results on previous images to make it smoother.

-The result on the chanllenge video is catastrophic.
-You can see it in [challenge_video_output.mp4](./challenge_video_output.mp4)

- 1. Sometimes the shadow line in the midle of the road is detected as the ritht lane line.
-I think that this can be fixed by
- 2. The found lines are not even parallel under the bridge
+Adding yellow and white filter to the process enhanced the result on the project video, but the results are still bad for the challenge video, because some lines there are black.
+See for example right line in the the following image:

+![alt text][black_right_line]

+Applying yellow filter results in the following

+![alt text][black_right_line_yellow_and_white]

+As you can see the right line is lost.

 So in the nex iteration, I plan to do try following

  1. Add images from challenge video to my test images
- 2. Improve the color and gradient combination to be able to distinguish the lines under shadow
+ 2. Improve the color and gradient combination to be able to distinguish the lines under shadow, whithout loosing lines which are not yellow or whiete (black lines for example)
  3. Restrict the range of the histogram where the peaks are choosen in the `slide_windows_and_fit_polynomials()` function to try ignoring noisy lines.